-Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 15,000 merchants.
+Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 Ever wonder why an unexpected withdrawal appeared on your bank statement?
 Here’s a theoretical scenario to consider:

 With great success, Jimmy operates a SaaS platform offering premium design software for small businesses.
 To facilitate the purchasing experience for his clients and cut down on transaction charges, he decided to provide ACH/wire payments as an option, seeing that most of his customers are businesses that prefer this type of payment method.
-Now, customers can transfer funds straight from their accounts into their accounts, while both parties pay fewer fees than credit card charges for the same transaction amounts.
+Now, customers can transfer funds straight from their accounts into his account, while both parties pay fewer fees than credit card charges for the same transaction amounts.

 Everything was running smoothly until one day, Jimmy observed that his business bank account was being charged for a sizable reversal that he had not anticipated.
 Puzzled and worried, he contacts his bank only to discover that a customer has raised a dispute with their banks, claiming that the ACH debit was fraudulent.